-Business means the continuous execution of one, some, or all of stages of the investment process such as manufacturing, selling products or services on the market to earn profit.
+Business regulations means the continuous execution of one, some, or all of the stages of the investment process such as manufacturing, selling products or services on the market to earn profit.

 Related person means any organization or individual that has a direct or indirect relationship with the enterprise, including the following cases:

-- The parent company, the manager of the parent company, and the person competent to designate such manager are related persons of subsidiaries in the same group;
+- The parent company, the manager of the parent company, and the person competent to designate such manager is a related person of subsidiaries in the same group;

-- Subsidiaries are related person of the parent company in the same group;
+- Subsidiary is a related person of the parent company in the same group;

 - The person or a group of people who can influence the decision making and operation of the enterprise via a managerial body;